MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 Your bot may receive an **invoke** activity that represents a request for it to perform a specific operation.
 The sender of an **invoke** activity typically expects the bot to acknowledge receipt via HTTP response.
 This activity type is reserved for internal use by the Microsoft Bot Framework.

+## messageReaction

+Some channels will send **messageReaction** activities to your bot when a user reacted to an existing activity.
+For example, a user clicks the "Like" button on a message.
+The **ReplyToId** property will indicate which activity the user reacted to.

+The **messageReaction** activity may correspond to any number of **messageReactionTypes** that the channel defined.
+For example, "Like" or "PlusOne" as reaction types that a channel may sent.

 ## Additional resources